QVPR/VPRTempo/README.md

 To use VPRTempo, please follow the instructions below for installation and usage.

-## :star: Update v1.1: What's new?
+## :star: Update v1.1.8: What's new?
-  - Full integration of VPRTempo into torch.nn architecture
-  - Quantization Aware Training (QAT) enabled to train weights in int8 space
-  - Addition of tutorials in Jupyter Notebooks to learn how to use VPRTempo as well as explain the computational logic
-  - Simplification of weight operations, reducing to a single weight tensor - allowing positive and negative connections to change sign during training
-  - Easier dependency installation with PyPi/pip and conda
-  - And more!
+  - Provided support for MPS Apple Silicon :green_apple:
+  - Minor bug fixes in evaluation metrics :bug:
+  - New auto-downloader for pre-trained models and Nordland image subsets for easier trialling :satellite:

 ## License & Citation
 This repository is licensed under the [MIT License](./LICENSE)